dalhundal/sky-plus-hd/README.md

 A Node.js module for controlling and monitoring Sky+ HD set top boxes.
 It will auto-detect your Sky+ HD box on your local network.

+This module is in development, and is changing almost daily.
+Please direct any comments or questions to [@ringspun][1].

 Install
 ===
     npm install sky-plus-hd